SpanningCloudApps/SB365-Powershell/README.md

 ### Enable-SpanningUsersfromCSVAdvanced

 Imports users from a CSV file.
-Takes 4 arguments.
+Takes 4 parameters.

-- The first argument is the fully qualified path to a CSV file; the CSV must contain only a single header column.
+- The `Path` parameter is the fully qualified or relative path to a CSV file.
+The CSV must contain only a single header column.
-- The second argument is the number (starting at 0) of the column containing UserPrincipalName in the CSV.
+- The `UpnColumn` parameter is the index (starting at 0) of the column containing UserPrincipalName in the CSV.
-- The third argument is the number of the column which contains the attribute you wish to use to determine Spanning enablement.
+- The `FilterColumn` parameter is the number of the column which contains the attribute you wish to use to determine Spanning enablement.
+This Parameter is optional but if specified requires the `FilterColumnValue` parameter.
-- The fourth argument is the attribute string you wish to use.
+- The `FilterColumnValue` parameter is the attribute string you wish to use.

 Take, for example, the follow1ing CSV at path c:\ps\csv_import.csv: